Centre: Centre for Lifelong Learning

 LEARNER OUTCOMES: By the end of the Course, the learners will be able to:

-Methodology: The Methodology will have minimum of didactic learning and emphasise both theoretical teaching and an experiential style of learning.
+Methodology: The course emphasizes both theoretical teaching and an experiential style of learning.
 Central to counselling skills practice is the idea that to understand the experience of the other one has to first understand ‘the Self’.
 The course is structured so that students learn not only from what is taught, but also by actively engaging in the various exercises including self-exploration.
 Much of the learning will be in small groups and there will be an emphasis on the learner, where appropriate, sharing and reflecting on and journaling their personal experiences.
 Since Diploma in counselling skills programme programme is a value addition programme for the adult learners - as part of the learning students are expected to apply, integrate the learnings to their existing place of work as helpers which during which they will be mentored and or supervised.

 Distribution of Credit Hours: